crabnebula-dev/cargo-packager/.changes/binaries-dir.md

 "cargo-packager": patch
 ---

-Added `Config::binaries_dir` so you can specify the location of the binaries without modifying the output directory.
+Added `Config::binaries_dir` and `--binaries-dir` so you can specify the location of the binaries without modifying the output directory.